 New Private Facilities Opening in Autumn 2017

-This Autumn Harefield Hospital will be opening its new state-of-the-art private patients facilities.
-The development will include private outpatient consulting rooms and diagnostic suites set in relaxing and comfortable surroundings.
+We are delighted to be opening our new state-of-the-art private patients facilities this autumn.
+The development will feature superb private outpatient consulting rooms and diagnostic suites set in relaxing and comfortable surroundings.

-The facilities will include a new ward, named Juniper Ward, with 16 spacious private rooms, each with an en-suite shower.
-Additionally, the ward will include 4 high dependency unit (HDU) private rooms.
+The modern private facilities also include a brand new private ward, named Juniper Ward, which is now open.
+Here there are 16 bright and spacious single occupancy rooms, each with an en-suite shower room.
+Additionally, the ward includes 4 high dependency unit (HDU) private rooms.